Updated on September 16th, 2021 by Nikolaos Sismanis

 Therefore, even if a store has its margins squeezed, Domino’s revenues are not affected.
 Over time, royalties grow backed by additional store openings, enhanced same-store sales, and price increases.

 Revenues continued growing over the past year, despite the ongoing pandemic, which is a testament to the company’s operational resiliency and strong brand value.
-Shares are currently trading at a forward P/E of just over 30, which considering Domino’s growth prospects, fantastic business model, and potential for a margin expansion, makes for quite a reasonable valuation multiple.
+Shares are currently trading at a forward P/E of just over 35.5.
+Considering Domino’s growth prospects, fantastic business model, and potential for a margin expansion, this is a reasonable valuation multiple.

-Additionally, the company has been growing its dividend annually since 2013, featuring a 3-year CAGR of 19.3%.
-And, Domino’s is another company that executes strong buybacks.
+Additionally, the company has been growing its dividend annually since 2013, featuring a 3-year CAGR of 19.4%.
+Domino’s is also another one of Pershing Square’s holdings that executes strong buybacks.
 The company has also retired around 1/3 of its shares over 5 years, which is quite amazing.

 Pershing Square is an unusual hedge fund, which the public has the opportunity to buy into due to its public market listing.
 Run by renowned investor Bill Ackman, the company has massively outperformed the market over the past few years through its uniquely structured plays and high conviction ideas.